drakeor/koiz-os/README.md

 - Read from an actual disk drive

-- Read a FAT32 system from an actual disk drive
+- Read a FAT32 system from an actual disk drive (or emulated)

 - Network Driver